python/cpython/Doc/library/xml.rst

 defused packages
 ----------------

+These external packages are recommended for any code that parses untrusted XML data.

 `defusedxml`_ is a pure Python package with modified subclasses of all stdlib XML parsers that prevent any potentially malicious operation.
-The courses of action are recommended for any server code that parses untrusted XML data.
-The package also ships with example exploits and an extended documentation on more XML exploits like xpath injection.
+The package also ships with example exploits and extended documentation on more XML exploits like xpath injection.

-`defusedexpat`_ provides a modified libexpat and patched replacment :mod:`pyexpat` extension module with countermeasures against entity expansion DoS attacks.
+`defusedexpat`_ provides a modified libexpat and patched replacement :mod:`pyexpat` extension module with countermeasures against entity expansion DoS attacks.
 Defusedexpat still allows a sane and configurable amount of entity expansions.
 The modifications will be merged into future releases of Python.

 The workarounds and modifications are not included in patch releases as they break backward compatibility.
-After all inline DTD and entity expansion are well-definied XML features.
+After all inline DTD and entity expansion are well-defined XML features.

 .. _defusedxml: https://pypi.python.org/pypi/defusedxml/